JakeMoralez/FlectoneWeb/pulse/en/parts/destination.md

 ::: warning WARNING

-Not recommended for global messages
+May cause delays, so not recommended for use

 :::